-You can quickly put a retention policy in place for multiple locations in your Microsoft 365 environment: Exchange mail and public folders, SharePoint sites, OneDrive accounts, and Microsoft 365 groups.
-Known as an 'org-wide retention policy', there are no limits to the number of mailboxes or sites the policy can include.
-But if you need to get more specific, you can do so by configuring a retention policy for specific locations and then include or exclude sites or users.
+You can quickly put a retention policy in place for multiple locations in your Microsoft 365 environment such as Exchange mail, SharePoint sites, OneDrive accounts, and Microsoft 365 groups.
+There are no limits to the number of mailboxes or sites this policy can automatically include.
+But if you need to get more selective, you can do so by configuring a retention policy for specific locations and include or exclude sites or users.

 For step-by-step guidance to configure a retention policy, see Create and configure retention policies.
 If you're new to configuring retention in Microsoft 365, see Get started with retention policies and retention labels.

 Protecting sensitive information and detecting and acting on workplace harassment incidents is an important part of compliance with internal policies and standards.
 Communication compliance in Microsoft 365 helps minimize these risks by helping you quickly detect, capture, and take remediation actions for email and Microsoft Teams communications.
 These include inappropriate communications containing profanity, threats, and harassment and communications that share sensitive information inside and outside of your organization.